cedvdb/open_route/readme.md

-# open_route ( Prototype )
+# open_route ( Prototype demo )

 This library provides a server agnostic way of handling requests.

+# Why

+The goal of this library is to give common grounds for toolings.

 # Usage

-The simplest way of getting familiar with the library is to just read the source code as it is very simple.

 ### 1. declare your handler